Classroom Grant Guidelines and Application

 Classroom Grant Requirements and Information

-Grants must address our mission of enhancing and expanding student learning opportunities with new and innovative programs.
+Classroom grants must address our mission of enhancing and expanding student learning opportunities with new and innovative programs.
 We look to fund high impact ideas that serve a significant number of students, and if possible bring additional funding sources to the project.
 We primarily fund one-time expenses rather than ongoing programs and will no longer fund school stores.
 Sometimes, we also approve basic necessities for classrooms as well depending on the number of grants received.
 Prior to submitting these type of requests, please make sure you have asked your principal if they will fund this type of expenditure this year.
 If they say no, please proceed with the grant application.

 Grant Application Requirements

 The Principal of the school who will benefit from the proposed project MUST approve the grant application either through a separate email to the Foundation or by signing a hard copy of the application.
 If the proposed project benefits the entire district, the District Superintendent must sign the application in place of the Principal.

 We accept grant applications through email.
 Please email application and attachment (optional) to ExecutiveDirector@TetonEducation.org

-Applications are due on September 10, December 10, and March 10.
+Applications are due on September 10, January 10, and March 10.
 If this date falls on a Saturday or Sunday, the grant application will be due the following Monday.
 The board will review applications at their monthly meeting on the third Wednesday of that month.
 Applications received after this date will be reviewed at the next cycle.
 Please note that the Foundation receives more requests than it can fund.
 Applications may receive partial funding.
 Please note if partial funding would help.

 All grant applicants will be notified via email as to the status of their application after board review.